casterbn/QtCompile/notes.md

 No demos for Qt 4 builds, which cuts more than a half of the size of the whole Qt package.

-No docs, since Qt docs can be read from http://doc.qt.io, it is no need to bondle doc to the package.
+No docs (and no QDoc for Qt 5.12 and later since it depends on Clang), since Qt docs can be read from http://doc.qt.io, it is no need to bondle doc to the package.

 ## Notes for Qt Creator users